MultiX-Amsterdam/data-science-book-uva-2023/_build/html/_sources/docs/home.md

 - Announcements: see [Canvas](https://canvas.uva.nl/)

 :::{admonition} Teaching Matters FAQ
-Please refer to the [teaching matters document](https://docs.google.com/document/d/1-WMttZ9Kry0asHv_uxYZkCX6DnCTi_rPukhYPn9F6pI/edit?usp=sharing) if you have general questions about course administration, such as registration, course policy, attendance, etc.
+Please refer to the [teaching matters document](https://docs.google.com/document/d/1-WMttZ9Kry0asHv_uxYZkCX6DnCTi_rPukhYPn9F6pI/edit?usp=sharing) if you have general questions about course administration, such as registration, course policy, attendance, virtural/physical classroom settings, etc.
 :::

 All the course content on this website is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).